 1. Place the beef into the stoneware or cockpot.

 2. Surround the meat with the carrots, potatoes and onion.
-Cut your onion into quarts and pull them apart.
+Cut your onion into quarters and pull them apart.
+Add the broth and soup mix.